vhartman/vhartman.github.io/index.md

 I have an open list of ideas for which I am looking for collaborators (external pressure to complete something!) [here](/ideas/).
 Contact me if anything catches your interest:
 <code>v [at] vhartmann [dot] com</code> for side-projects, <code>valentin [dot] hartmann [at] ipvs [dot] uni-stuttgart [dot] de</code> for more academic chatter.

-I recently submitted my dissertation, and am open to any opportunities doing interesting work related to motion planning/autonomous systems/controls (preferably in Switzerland).

 <hr style="width:80%;margin-left: auto; margin-right: auto; margin-top: 40px;margin-bottom: 20px;">